 - Wear an eye patch, usually for about a day

 - Use eye drops to reduce swelling and prevent infections

 - Avoid some activities — like driving, intense exercise, and heavy lifting — while your eye heals

 - Take some time off work — usually 2 to 4 weeks

 Ask your doctor when it’s safe to go back to work and start driving and exercising again.

-If the doctor puts an air or gas bubble in your eye, you’ll need to:
+If the doctor puts a gas bubble in your eye, you’ll need to:

-- Hold your head in a certain position for a few days to a few weeks, to keep the air bubble in the right spot
+- Hold your head in a certain position for a few days to a few weeks, to keep the gas bubble in the right spot

 - Avoid flying in an airplane or traveling to high altitudes while the bubble is in your eye